 Using electrons for the absolute energy calibration of an electromagnetic calorimeters is a widely used approach [10].
-Electrons, like photons, deposit their total energy in the calorimeter and it is possible to compare the energy measured in the calorimeter with the momentum of an electron reconstructed in the tracking system upstream of the calorimeter.
-There are two advantages of this approach compared to the calibration using the $\pi^0$ mass peak: first, one considers single clusters and no iterative procedure is necessary; second, it does not depend on the exact position of the calorimeter and its geometrical mis-alignment, appearing in the calculation of the opening angle $\theta{12}$ in the Eq.
-(2), is not mixed with energy calibration.
-Disadvantages of this method are the limited number of reconstructed electrons and the strong sensitivity to the material budget in front of the calorimeter.
-There are no such drawbacks in a beam-test calibration using electrons, which is usually performed before installation of a calorimeter.
+In the PHOS, electrons and photons effectively deposit all their energy in the calorimeter.
+It is possible to compare the energy measured in the calorimeter with the momentum of an electron reconstructed in the tracking system upstream of the calorimeter.
+There are two advantages of this approach compared to the calibration using the $\pi^0$ mass peak.
+First, only single clusters are considered and no iterative procedure is necessary.
+Second, the method does not depend on the exact position of the calorimeter.
+The geometrical mis-alignment, appearing in the calculation of the opening angle $\theta{12}$ in the eq.
+(3.1), is not mixed with the energy calibration.
+The disadvantages of this method concern the limited number of reconstructed electrons and the effects of the material budget in front of the calorimeter.
 Furthermore, this method can be used as a cross-check for the calibration using the $\pi^0$ mass peak.

-The same data sample is used for the calibration via electrons in real data as for the calibration using the $\pi^0$ mass peak, namely pp collisions at $\sqrt{s}=13$ TeV.
-Charged tracks are reconstructed with the ALICE central tracking system.
-In the calorimeter, electrons can be independently identified by investigating the ratio E/p, where E is the energy of a cluster in the calorimeter and p is the momentum of a track, reconstructed by the tracking system, see Fig. 10.
-However, in this analysis the E/p peak is not used for the electron identification but for the calibration of the calorimeter.
-One can reduce the background both at low and high $p_T$ and keep the efficiency close to 100% by selecting clusters corresponding to the electromagnetic shower transverse size (marked as 'EM clusters' in Fig. 10) applying cuts on cluster dispersion, defined in Eq.
-(4).
-To improve the accuracy of the peak position extraction, the signal-to-background ratio is further increased by taking electrons identified via the specific ionization energy loss dE/dx in the TPC [29, 30].
-This method is efficient at low $p_T$ , while at the region of the relativistic rise for pions $p_T \gtrsim 1$ GeV/c a separation of pions and electrons becomes increasingly difficult.
+The E/p calibration was carried out using pp collisions at $\sqrt{s} = 13$ TeV in 2017, i.e. the same data set as that used for the $\pi^0$ calibration.
+Charged tracks were reconstructed with the ALICE central tracking system.
+Figure 10 shows the E/p ratio distribution for two ranges of cluster energies in a PHOS module.
+E is the energy of the cluster in the calorimeter and p is the reconstructed track momentum.
+Electrons can be identified in the region around E/p = 1 independently from the dE/dx method provided by the tracking system.

+An optional cut is applied on the cluster dispersion, that corresponds to the expected electromagnetic shower transverse size.
+These E/p distributions are marked as 'EM clusters' in figure 10.
+This reduces the background from hadrons both at low and high $p{\rm T}$ , and keeps the efficiency close to 100%.

+To improve the accuracy of the peak reconstruction, the signal-to-background ratio was further improved by selecting electrons that were identified through their specific ionization energy loss, dE/dx, in the TPC [29, 31].
+This method is efficient at low $p{\rm T}$ .
+However, in the region of relativistic rise for pions, $p{\rm T}\gtrsim 1~{\rm GeV}/c$ , a separation of pions and electrons becomes increasingly difficult.
 The available statistics is not sufficient to perform a channel-by-channel calibration for all 12 544 channels with good accuracy.

+Figure 11 shows the E/p peak position and the peak width, after fitting the E/p distributions with the dispersion cut applied, as a function of cluster energy.
+The data are from the two middle

-Figure 10: [Color online] Distribution of the cluster energy to track momentum, E/p ratio, for two ranges of cluster energies $E{\text{clu}}$ in one PHOS module.
+Figure 10.
+[Color online] Distribution of the cluster energy to track momentum, E/p ratio, for two ranges of cluster energies $E{\text{clu}}$ in one PHOS module.
 A peak around unity due to the electron contribution is visible.